Andy Powell: Other appearances

 Powell guest featured on two albums by the band Renaissance, Ashes are Burning and Turn of the Cards.
 He has also composed and guest appeared on albums for the American band Utopia, starting with Adventures in Utopia in 1979 and ending with Last of the New Wave Riders in 2003.

 Personal life

 Powell left England around 1980 as a "tax exile", and since then has mainly lived in Redding, Connecticut, US with his wife Pauline.
-They have 3 children.
-His wife Pauline accompanies the band on tour and oversees their merchandise and their son, Aynsley, helped co-produce the bands 2020 album Coat of Arms.
+They have three children.
+His wife Pauline accompanies the band on tour and oversees their merchandise and their son, Aynsley, helped co-produce the band's 2020 album Coat of Arms.

 Guitar

 Powell's trademark guitar is a 1967 Gibson Flying V and in 2024 in collaboration with Tatalias Custom Guitars released the limited edition "Andy Powell Signature 67 V Guitar", a red painted guitar made to match the exact model Powell has used throughout his entire career.